manishsharma1992/spring-boot-angularjs-sample/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-Run `mvn spring-boot:run` if running from command line.
+Run `mvn spring-boot:run -Dspring.profiles.active=default` if running from command line.

 ## Running unit tests